 In this lesson, you'll apply algebra to formulas and geometry dimensions.
 You will use formulas for perimeter, area, volume, and surface area.
 These lessons work in real life as well as on the test: By the end of this lesson, you will know how to figure gas mileage, the cost per unit, and sale prices, and the area and perimeter a room.

 In this lesson, you will bring your basic algebra skills to a higher level and combine them with geometry concepts.
 You will learn how to plot points, graph lines, and figure out the slope of lines on a coordinate grid.
 Then you will factor and solve a quadratic equation and learn how to use tables to solve word problems algebraically.

 Science: Energy and Related Systems

 In your first science lesson, you will explore the theme of energy and related systems.
 Besides investigating the cosmos and learning physics laws, you will practice some math that relates to science.
 The science test also features two short-answer items, that you will prepare for in this lesson.

-Have you ever wondered why you people have different eye colors?
+Have you ever wondered why people have different eye colors?
 Or, have you ever seen news reports about the effects of hurricanes, tornadoes, or earthquakes?
-If so, you're ready for this science lesson.
-Lesson 9 explores Human Health and Living Systems.
+If so, you're ready for this science lesson, which explores human health and living systems.